jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (ii) the holders of resource consents:
     (iii) other persons:
   (hq) provide that, despite sections 68(2) and 76(2), a more stringent rule in a plan prevails over a regulation made under paragraph (hn):
+  (hr) prescribing infrastructure as long-lived infrastructure for the purpose of paragraph (f) of the definition of long-lived infrastructure in section 2(1):
   (i) providing for any other such matters as are contemplated by, or necessary for giving full effect to, this Act and for its due administration.
 (2) Any regulations may apply generally or may apply or be applied from time to time by the Minister by notice, within any specified district or region of any local authority or within any specified part of New Zealand, or to any specified class or classes of persons.
 (2AA)